 It is not enough to simply have them; it’s more on the quality of the relationships and bond that you have with them.
 Gifts and financial security are one thing, but time and attention are of greater value by far.

-Instead of looking for a partner that possesses the 5 C’s, you can channel all your attention on perfecting your wardrobe.
+Instead of looking for a partner that possesses the 5 C’s, you can channel all your attention to perfecting your wardrobe.
 And the motivation is not limited to looking good alone.
-There are evidence that show that to dress better is to work better.
+There is evidence that shows that to dress better is to work better.
 In other words, putting more effort on the way you dress up for work can lead to success in many aspects of your life, even your career!